ohler55/oj/README.md

  - Oj::Doc now allows a document to be left open and then closed with the Oj::Doc.close() class.

+ - Changed the default encoding to UTF-8 instead of the Ruby default String encoding.

 ## <a name="description">Description</a>

 Optimized JSON (Oj), as the name implies was written to provide speed